Nobuo Uematsu: Musical style and influences

 The style of Uematsu's compositions is diverse, ranging from stately classical symphonic pieces and heavy metal to new-age and hyper-percussive techno-electronica.
 For example, in Lost Odyssey, the score ranges from classical orchestral arrangements to contemporary jazz and techno tracks.
 Uematsu has stated that he is a big fan of Celtic and Irish music, and some of his work contains elements from these musical styles.
 Uematsu's Final Fantasy scores vary from upbeat, to dark and angry, to melancholic in nature.
 For instance, the music of Final Fantasy VIII is dark and gloomy, while the soundtrack to Final Fantasy IX is more carefree and upbeat.
 His Final Fantasy music has been described as being able to convey the true emotion of a scene; an example is "Aerith's Theme" from Final Fantasy VII.
 In an interview with the Nichi Bei Times, Uematsu said "I don't really self-consciously compose music for Japan or for the world, but I do think there is something in my more melancholy pieces that has a distinctly Japanese quality."
 He has been named one of the "Innovators" in Time's "Time 100: The Next Wave — Music" feature.
 He has also been called the "John Williams of the video game world" and been credited for "increasing the appreciation and awareness" of video game music.

 Many of Uematsu's musical influences come from the United Kingdom and the United States.
 He cites Elton John as his biggest musical influence, and he has stated that he wanted to be like him.
-Other major inspirations include The Beatles, Emerson, Lake & Palmer, Simon & Garfunkel, and progressive rock bands.
+Other major inspirations include the Beatles, Emerson, Lake & Palmer, Simon & Garfunkel, and progressive rock bands.
 In the classical genre, he cites Pyotr Ilyich Tchaikovsky as a great influence.
 Uematsu has said that 1970s bands, such as Pink Floyd and King Crimson, influenced his Final Fantasy compositions.
 The lyrics for the piece "One-Winged Angel" from Final Fantasy VII were taken from the medieval poetry on which Carl Orff based his cantata Carmina Burana, specifically the songs "Estuans Interius", "O Fortuna", "Veni, Veni, Venias" and "Ave Formosissima".
-In turn, Nobuo Uematsu has had a major influence on video game music and beyond the video game industry as well.
+In turn, Uematsu has had a major influence on video game music and beyond the video game industry as well.
 For example, "Liberi Fatali" from Final Fantasy VIII was played during the 2004 Summer Olympics in Athens during the women's synchronized swimming event.
 From the same game, "Eyes on Me", featuring Chinese pop singer Faye Wong, sold a record 400,000 copies and was the first song from a video game to win an award at the Japan Gold Disc Awards, where it won "Song of the Year (International)" in 2000.
-In a 2010 interview, Uematsu said that he gets more inspiration from walking his dog than from listening to other music.
+Uematsu said that he gets more inspiration from walking his dog than from listening to other music.